Mission

 The FTG holds two regular meetings every year, where members and fellows meet to present and discuss their work.
 Members and fellows of the FTG are researchers from leading institutions, who work primarily on the theory of corporate finance, financial institutions, and financial markets.

-Other activities of the group include a Summer School for Ph.D. students and faculty members (started in 2015), a Summer Conference open to members and non-members (started in 2016), and a best-paper prize that is awarded to the top theory papers on the academic job market in finance.
+Other activities of the group include a Summer School for Ph.D. students and faculty members, a Summer Conference, the “Bridging Theory and Empirical Research in Finance” conference, and the Asian Conference.
+These events are open to members and non-members.
+Additionally, the group publishes the Finance Theory Insights digest and awards a best-paper prize to recognize the top theory papers on the academic job market in finance.

 The FTG’s current by-laws can be found here.